awwright/http-progress/draft-wright-http-patch-byterange.md

 # Modifying a content range with PATCH

-The PATCH method {{RFC5789}} allows a client to modify a resource in a specific way, as specified by the request payload.
+Although the Content-Range header cannot be used in requests directly, it may be used in conjunction with the PATCH method {{RFC5789}} and a media type that specifies a subset of bytes in a document, at a particular offset.
+This document re-uses the `multipart/byteranges` media type, and defines the `message/byterange` media type, for this purpose.

+Servers SHOULD NOT accept requests that begin writing after the end of the file.
+This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
+For example, writing at byte 601 of a file where bytes 0-599 are defined; this would leave byte 600 undefined.
+Servers that do support these writes MUST initialize unwritten regions to not disclose contents of prior writes (for example, NUL).
+Better sparse file behavior may be defined in the future.

+Servers MUST read a Content-Range field that unambiguously indicates the parts of the document to write to, and produce a 422 or 400 error if none, or more than one, is found.
+If no specific byte range is detected, this means the client may be using a yet-undefined mechanism to define the byte range.

+Currently, the only defined range unit is "bytes", however this may be other, yet-to-be-defined values.

+In the case of "bytes", exactly those bytes are changed.
+However, a unit MAY define write semantics different from a read.
+For example, if a Content-Range field identifies an item in a JSON array, a write may add or remove a leading or trailing comma, not technically part of the item itself, in order to keep the resulting document valid.

+The client MUST NOT send an `unsatisfied-range` form (e.g. `bytes */1000`), this is not meaningful.

+The client MAY indicate the anticipated final size of the document by providing a `complete-length`, for example `bytes 0-9/10`.
+This value does not affect the success of the write, however the server MAY use it for other purposes, especially for deciding when an upload in multiple parts has finished.

+If the client does not know or care about the final length of the document, it MAY use `*` in place of `complete-length`.
+For example, `bytes 0-9/*`.
+Most random access writes will follow this form.

 ## The multipart/byteranges media type

-By using a `multipart/byteranges` {{RFC9110}} document as a patch file, a client may .

-Servers MUST read each part for a byte range that unambiguously indicates the byte range to write to, and produce a 422 or 400 error if none is found.
-If no specific byte range is detected, this means the client may be using a yet-undefined mechanism to define the byte range.

-The `multipart/byteranges` form may be used in a request as so:
+The following is an example of `multipart/byteranges` to write three ranges in a document:

 ~~~ example
 PATCH /uploads/foo HTTP/1.1